 Info / Book / Sound Art / Installation

-On the 27th of April 2018, Major Cliff Manyuni, a Botswana Defence Force (BDF) pilot untimely met his death during a BDF Day rehearsal after steering a stricken fighter jet away from highly populated areas in Gaborone, thus saving many lives in the the process.
+On the 27th of April 2018, Major Cliff Manyuni, a Botswana Defence Force (BDF) pilot, met his untimely death during a BDF Day rehearsal after steering a stricken fighter jet away from highly populated areas in Gaborone, thus saving many lives in the process.

-Although, BDF protocol and public affairs officials declined interviews on the tragedy that preceded the annual army celebrations on Saturday, his friends, colleagues and Batswana at large have hailed the deceased Major Cliff Manyuni a hero across all social media platforms.
+Although BDF protocol and public affairs officials declined interviews on the tragedy that preceded the annual army celebrations in 2018, his friends, colleagues and Batswana at large hailed the deceased, Major Cliff Manyuni, as a hero across all social media platforms.

-In this body of work, I aimed to explore the grey area between collective and personal memory as well as reality and imagination.
+In this body of work, I aimed to explore the grey area between collective and personal memory and reality and imagination.
 Upon hearing this tragic news, I was immediately struck with a harsh reminder of my mortality and how quickly life can diminish.
-This book serves as a memorial and tribute to a man who sacrificed his life in a moment that required lightning quick decision making.
+This book serves as a memorial and tribute to a man who sacrificed his life in a moment that required lightning-quick decision-making.
 In the practice of creating a book, I would like to slow time down to allow the viewer to ponder and appreciate the ultimate sacrifice made by this person for the greater good of his people.